📦 Free Shipping over $60

 However, that means another 10-20% remains in the system longer.
 If you regularly use THC, this cannabinoid may stay in your system for up to 2-3 months.
 If you are a low user of CBD edibles with a low amount of THC, the THC is likely to be undetectable sooner than if you frequently consume edibles with higher amounts of THC.

 Drug tests do not usually test for CBD because cannabidiol does not cause a high.
 They test for THC because it is psychoactive.
 The drug tests do indicate how long THC stays in the system.
-Most drug tests use the federal government’s 50ng/ml cut-off point for urine testing, but tests with a lower cutoff point are available today.
+Most drug tests use the federal government’s 50 ng/mL cutoff for urine testing, but tests with lower cutoffs are available today.
 The sample is sent for confirmation if you test for a concentration of more than 50 ng/gl for a composite of 31 metabolite concentrations.
 The confirmation test will test for delta-9 THC, which must be below 15 ng/ml.

 So, you can see that the more and the longer you consume THC, the longer it will stay in your system and show up on a drug test.
 Whether you consume a CBD gummy with 1 mg or 5 mg of THC, the THC will remain in your system for at least 3-7 days.
 The smaller the THC dose, the faster it is excreted.